gazebodude/gazebodude.github.com/_posts/2014-01-22-exploring_flatland__part_ii.md

 our place in the universe.
 Only by observing astronomical regularities were the foundations laid for the revolution brought on by the likes of Kepler, Galileo and Newton.
 It is hard to imagine how Flatlander society would develop.
 Navigating by the stars is certainly a non-starter.
-Would they ever rise about the brute fear of wild and capricious elements to discover the hidden patterns underlying their world?
+Would they ever rise above the brute fear of wild and capricious elements to discover the hidden patterns underlying their world?